 Now connect your motor to the electronic speed controllers via each of the three black wires.it is important to label each ESC with the associated motor to ease your work when doing any changes.

-Double check to ensure everything is well secured and in place.
+Double-check to ensure everything is well secured and in place.
 Also, confirm that your soldering work is perfect, and nothing is loose.
 At this point, you can now mount your flight controller and your battery on your quadcopter frame along with the landing gear.
 Run a test once you have mounted the propellers and adjust where necessary.
+See now you have finished your 3D printing project and what fun it was.